 Saturday, we slept in late as I learned from experience that the Spanish day is pushed back a couple of hours from what I'm used to.
 So breakfast at 11 - 12, lunch around 3 PM, then dinner around 10 - 11 PM.
 Out until 2-3 AM, then sleep until 10 - 11 AM.
 Shopping was our first activity.
 I know, not very good of me, but London is too expensive.
 Carrie introduced me to this AMAZING store called Bershka.
 It was so cheap!
 I got several fun things.
 Thank goodness you can carry on the normal 2 bags when flying TO the UK, just not leaving the UK, so I could bring my shopping bag on board with me.

 We then quickly took the subway to La Sagrada Familia, the famous church designed by Antoni Gaudí, but still has not been finished, though Gaudi died in 1926 and construction has continued, on and off, since then.
 The church is designed in many ways like your standard European cathedral, but then deviates from that model.
 It's not designed on the typical N-S, E-W axis, but rather either side flanking the center is different.
 Also, the towers don't rise to a straight peak, but rather curve upwards.
-The friezes carved on the exterior of the church, rich with Christian symbolism, are designed in a neo-modern, geometric way that reminded me of Matisse and Picasso.
+The friezes carved on the exterior of the church, rich with Christian symbolism, are designed in a neo-modern, geometric way that reminded me of Matisse and Picass

 I wish I could have made it to the Park Güell where I hear you can find many of his great works and gain a better understanding of his style, just outside Barcelona.
 But alas, my day-and-a-half trip didn't accommodate such sightseeing. :)